ascoderu/lokole/README.rst

   git clone git@github.com:ascoderu/opwen-webapp.git

+Second, install the system-level dependencies using your package manager.

+.. sourcecode :: sh

+  sudo dnf install npm

-Second, use the makefile to verify your installation by running the tests and starting up the server.
+Third, use the makefile to verify your installation by running the tests and starting up the server.
 The makefile will automatically install all required dependencies into a virtual environment.